In 15 years with a Macintosh, we have never experienced such excellent service from a software or hardware vendor!

 Dear people from Leister, especially Frank Leister,

 I have just received Reunion.
 Wow!!! ... this beats everything.
 This is the limit.
 I wonder how far further you can go beyond this limit.
-It is so incredibly beautifully layed out, simple, crystal clear and an absolute joy to sit down and work on and with my family.
+It is so incredibly beautifully laid out, simple, crystal clear and an absolute joy to sit down and work on and with my family.
 Especially the warm-hearted personal note by you, Frank, in the beginning of the manual was heart-touching.
 Wonderful.
 Thanks.

 For what it's worth: after only a short while, I am getting to move around this program now with speed and efficiency.
 It really is a great piece of software.
 Simple to understand, easy to use with so many handy little reference and presentation features.
 Congratulations!